scodec/scodec-protocols/README.md

 Getting Binaries
 ----------------

-This library works with Scala 2.10.*.
+This library works with Scala 2.10 and 2.11.

 ScalaDoc for the latest version is available here: http://scodec.github.io/scodec-protocols/latest/api.

 ### Releases

-There are no stable releases yet.
+#### Version 0.1.0

+ - Preview release - no source or binary compatibility guarantees.
+ - Compatible with Scalaz 7.1.*, Shapeless 2.0.0, and Scalaz-stream 0.5a.

 For SBT users:

-    libraryDependencies += "org.typelevel" %% "scodec-protocols" % "1.0.0-SNAPSHOT"
+    libraryDependencies += "org.typelevel" %% "scodec-protocols" % "0.1.0"

 For Maven users: